How do you estimate the timeline of your own design process?

 The designer’s answers should revolve around preferred client types or around certain type of platforms: Designing websites, mobile apps, backend dashboards, for instance.
 Professional UI designers would also cover the journey itself, describing how they arrived at these areas of expertise and experience.

-Find top UI talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s UI Developers
+Find top UI designers today.
+Toptal can match you with the best designers to finish your project.Hire Toptal’s UI Designers

 Can you describe an app with the worst ever user interface?